 In 2014, the CDC found that an 11-year-old black child is 10 times more likely to drown than a white child the same age.
 The notion that "black people can't swim” may sound like a stereotype, but it's a real disparity and it's rooted in a history of discriminatory access to swimming pools.
 Throughout history blacks were denied access to pools with clean water, attacked at segregated pools and unable to join local swim teams/lessons or compete in Olympic swim events.

 And according to their data, black children and their parents are three times more fearful of drowning than white children and their parents.

-Lets Work on changing these statistics!
+Let's Work on changing these statistics!

-Lessons are held on SUNDAYS.
+Lessons are held on Saturday and Sunday.

 Melanin Mommies PGH, Inc

 Copyright © 2021-2025 Melanin Mommies PGH Inc - All Rights Reserved.